FilMarini/bigbanger/README.md

 1. Build the PCB from the Kicad project.
 Design is fully compliant with [JLCPCB rules](https://jlcpcb.com/capabilities/pcb-capabilities)

+    * The JLCPCB gerbers and assembly files are available in the [release page](https://github.com/FilMarini/bigbanger/releases/tag/v1.0)

+    * If you assemble the PCB with JLCPCB, go to step 4

-2. Buy the components.
+3. Buy the components.
 [Here](https://www.digikey.it/it/mylists/list/KCSV7UEBPS) is a full Digikey list of parts

-3. Get to soldering!
+4. Get to soldering!

     Battery wiring: